 Electronic Manometers are the most commonly used tools to measure gas pressure today.
 They come as dedicated pressure readers or as attachments for some multi meters.

 U-Tube Manometers use the same principles as the first gas pressure readers.

 Using water in a U-shaped tube, gas pressure comes into one side and pushes the water up the other side.
 The difference is measured to give the water column reading.
 These are not widely used anymore and have been replaced mainly with electronic readers.

 RadonAway 50017 Easy Read Manometer, Blue

-A Magnehelic works by using a diaphragm that is sensitive to pressure and move in or out depending on the pressure.
-The diaphragm is connected to a magnetic that turn a spiral (helix) in a circle as it moves up or down.
-The spiral is connected to a needle that will move giving the pressure.
+A Magnehelic works by using a diaphragm that is sensitive to pressure and moves in or out depending on the pressure.
+The diaphragm is connected to a magnet that turns a spiral (helix) into a circle as it moves up or down.
+The spiral is connected to a needle that will move, giving the pressure.

 Analog Magnehelics are still used even though there are electronic replacements.
-Beside measuring water column they can also can be used to measure fan pressure, blower pressure, air velocity, furnace draft, pressure drop across orifice plates, liquid levels in bubbler systems, pressures in fluidic systems and filter resistance.
+Besides measuring water column, they can also be used to measure fan pressure, blower pressure, air velocity, furnace draft, pressure drop across orifice plates, liquid levels in bubbler systems, pressures in fluidic systems, and filter resistance.